peterhcharlton/ppg-quality/docs/functions/perform_template_calc.md

 +   med_ibi : the median inter-beat interval (in samples)

++   do_cc_measures : a logical indicating whether or not to calculate the correlation coefficient measures between each pulse wave and the template.

 +   do_distance_measures : a logical indicating whether or not to calculate the distance measures between each pulse wave and the template.

 ##  Outputs
 +   templ : a vector containing a template pulse wave (at the original fs)

-+   cc : mean correlation coefficient between individual pulse waves and the template
++   ccs : correlation coefficients between individual pulse waves and the template

 +   ed : Euclidean distance between individual pulse waves and the template